 Our Python library CARTOframes is a great tool to access Data Observatory datasets of any size from your Python code or notebook.
 To get started, please refer to this guide from the CARTOframes documentation page or download the example notebook provided in the Your subscriptions page of the Dashboard.

 CARTOframes also offers a set of functions to enrich your datasets with any of the variables from your Data Observatory subscriptions by performing a spatial join between them and your own data.
 Enrichment is an essential step to incorporate Data Observatory data into your spatial analysis workflows.
 You can learn more in this guide.

 From your cloud data storage or warehouse

 You can also access your subscriptions directly from BigQuery, AWS, or Azure.
 Refer to this step-by-step guide to learn more.
-If you are a BigQuery user, you can also leverage the Spatial Extension for BigQuery to perform spatial analysis using your Data Observatory datasets without leaving your BigQuery console.
+If you are a BigQuery user, you can also leverage the Analytics Toolbox for BigQuery to perform spatial analysis using your Data Observatory datasets without leaving your BigQuery console.

 From your CARTO Dashboard

 Data Observatory datasets that are smaller than 2GB can be visualized within Builder.
 You can easily do so by clicking on the Create map action in the Your subscriptions page of the Dashboard.

 Our Python library CARTOframes allows you to create and embed interactive maps with your CARTO data, including Data Observatory datasets, directly from your notebooks.
 Please refer to this guide to learn more.